voxpupuli/puppet-elasticsearch/README.md

 ## Support

-Need help?
-Join us in [#elasticsearch](https://webchat.freenode.net?channels=%23elasticsearch) on Freenode IRC or on the [discussion forum](https://discuss.elastic.co/).
+The Puppet Elasticsearch module is community supported and not officially supported by Elastic Support.

+For questions about the module, open a topic in the [Discuss](http://discuss.elastic.co/) forums or join us in [#elasticsearch](https://webchat.freenode.net/?channels=%23elasticsearch) on Freenode IRC.

+For bugs or feature requests, open an issue in [Github](https://github.com/elastic/puppet-elasticsearch/issues).